Bridge Base Online: American Contract Bridge League

 In partnership with the American Contract Bridge League (ACBL), Bridge Base Online sponsors ACBL-sanctioned tournaments on its website.
 These tournaments award ACBL masterpoints©.
 Masterpoints awarded for online play can be combined with other types of ACBL masterpoints, which helps players achieve higher ACBL ranks.

 During the COVID-19 pandemic, BBO partnered with ACBL and The Common Game to initiate an online platform named ACBL Virtual Clubs.
 This grew significantly during the pandemic by allowing duplicate bridge clubs to hold their games via an online platform, with most of the game fees going to the clubs.
 Collusive cheating, which is very easy on BBO and all but impossible to prove except through statistical means, became a significant issue during this period.
 In response, the ACBL announced it was joining forces with the EDGAR foundation and BBO, effective February 1, 2024.

-Browser Add-ons and extensions
+Browser add-ons and extensions

 Several browser add-ons have been developed to enhance the functionality of BBO.
 These include BBO Helper (double dummy display and many other features), BBOAlert (for remembering and automatically alerting complex system agreements), BBO Extractor (PBN and CSV download of boards), and BBO Visual Assist (for the visually impaired).

-Competitors

-The increase in online play during the COVID-19 pandemic has generated new competitors such as Swan Bridge, IntoBridge, and RealBridge.